EAGLE LAKE FARABOUT PENINSULA

 The Farabout Peninsula is a roadless wilderness area of mature forests, bogs, beaver dams, rocky lakeshore, and extensive shoreline wetlands.
 The peninsula is located in the middle of Eagle Lake, 30 kilometers west of Dryden in northwestern Ontario.

 The peninsula is approximately 1084 hectares in area, of which 839 hectares is Crown Land and the remaining 245 hectares is privately owned.
-There are no buildings, sheds, docks or roads on the peninsula.
+There are no roads on the peninsula.

 The islands surrounding Farabout Peninsula have been protected as a Conservation Reserve within Ontario Parks legislation.
 They are designated as the ‘Eagle Lake Conservation Islands’ and are protected.
 The Coalition believes the Peninsula should have been protected by this same designation.

 The Farabout Peninsula dominates the centre of Eagle Lake.
 Fishing is a popular activity in the waters surrounding the peninsula.
 Some hunting occurs in the interior of the peninsula.
 Mining exploration has occurred a number of years ago, but no active mines have been developed.
 Selective logging has occurred on the Farabout Peninsula in the 1930s, 1940s and 1950s.